justinHume/web-components-site/source/get-started/api.markdown

 This is a stateful module.
 State is the _DOM element to bind to_, the epub resources referenced by the _epub spine info_ object, and _viewer settings_.

-------------- Write something in here about fixed size for the binding element
+The binding element must have a fixed sized set, at present.

 {% codeblock new EpubReaderModule(readerBoundElement, epubSpineInfo, viewerSettings, packageDocumentDOM) lang:javascript %}